 PERSI (Periodical Source Index) has over 2.7 million entries for genealogical and historical publications.
 Use PERSI to find articles such as biographies, cemeteries, family lines (and so much more!!) that are not online or are no longer in print.
 Learn more about PERSI and how to use it in your research in this previous post.
 [PERSI is one of my favorites!]

-Private collections of family papers donated to repositories can contain family letters, business papers, property records, and more.
+Special collections of family papers donated to repositories can contain family letters, business papers, property records, and more.
 Check archives and local university collections for their finding aides to discover what they might have.
 Be sure and search ArchiveGrid for special collections as well.
 ArchiveGrid is a free finding aid to search special collections in repositories across the U.S. and the world.
 [Learn more about how to use ArchiveGrid here.]
 Below is an example of a record collection found on ArchiveGrid pertaining to Gardner, Gaylord, and Cooper Families of New York dating back to 1619.

 Where To Locate Colonial Genealogy Records